 Algeria doesn’t have much of a consumer rights legislation, anyone can just claim about anything.
 The practice of ‘white-labelling’ is very common in China, hundreds of brands across the world do the same thing, marketing and branding smartphones (or other products, e.g. blank t-shirts), rather than manufacturing.
 Similarly, the cars advertised as ‘Made in Algeria’ by SOVAC, Volkswagen’s representatives, are only put together in Algeria and then labelled as “Made in DZ”.

 When justice becomes a family affair

-In recent weeks, since the rise of Gaid Salah as the military’s chief, many arrests have occurred, however observers have estimated that these arrests are largely a matter of settling personal scores.
-Especially when considering that close allies of Gaid Salah, such as the embezzler Amar Saadani, now hiding in France with his son and daughters, have not been bothered by the judiciary.
-We will be publishing an investigation into the Saadani family, and in particular the son Adel and one of the daughters Salma.
+In recent weeks, since the rise of Gaid Salah as the military’s chief, a large purge has been initiated, however observers have estimated that these arrests are largely a matter of settling personal scores.
+Especially when considering that close allies of Gaid Salah, such as Amar Saadani, now hiding in France with his son and daughters, have not been bothered by the judiciary.

 A week ago, former police chief Abdelghani Hamel was summoned to Tipasa’s court by Ghali Belkecir’s wife, she happens to preside the court.
 According to the journalist, this is yet another personal family matter turned judicial.
 Ghali Belkecir, the Gendarmerie’s chief, sought to have his son marry Mustapha Bouteflika’s daughter, until Hamel advised against it in a report submitted to the Bouteflika family, who then called off the engagement.
 Ghali Belkecir could never put this behind him, and started waging a personal war against Abdelghani Hamel.